AndrewMC1994/Three-Ideas/three-ideas.md

 I would like to have atleast one physical 3D Model of one of the landmarks along with pinted items such as stickers, shirts, badges with the project logo, social media would also me a huge part of it, I think it would be good to try and get in contact with Tourist NI or similar organisations for advice.

-I truly think that this is a really good idea but also very difficult however the challenge of building it would teach me many new skills.
+I think that this is a really good idea but also very difficult but the challenge of building it would teach me many new skills and techniques that I think its worth it.

 ### Pros